-Easy Berry Cobbler with Peach Nice Cream (Gluten Free + Dairy Free)
+Easy Berry Cobbler with Peach Nice Cream (Gluten + Dairy-Free)

-Let’s close out summer with a quick and easy berry cobbler!
-High in fiber and protein, and bursting with Vitamin C, Magnesium, Potassium and Vitamin B6, this berry crisp is made with a gluten-free cornmeal cobbler topping and dairy free peach nice cream.
-Healthy, delicious–it’s summer in a bowl!
+Let’s kick off summer with a quick and easy berry cobbler recipe!
+High in fiber and protein, this berry crisp is made with a gluten-free cornmeal cobbler topping and dairy-free peach nice cream (includes vegan option!).
+Healthy, delicious, and refined sugar-free–it’s summer in a bowl!

 This post is sponsored by Whole Foods.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-Friends, it’s the middle of August and as much as I’m already fantasizing about all things pumpkin and tailgating and cool weather and boots, I have to admit that I’ll be really sad to see summer’s bounty of fresh produce fall away.
+Friends, it’s the middle of June and part of me is already fantasizing about all things pumpkin and tailgating and cool weather and boots.

-But rather than harp on the negative, I decided to pay tribute to the season’s abundance and pack as much delicious berry and peach goodness as I could into one recipe, while we still can.
+But instead of getting ahead of myself, I decided to pay tribute to the season’s abundance and pack as much delicious berry and peach goodness as I could into one recipe, while enjoying summer’s bounty.
 The result: the easiest berry cobbler with a crunchy cornmeal topping and sweet peach nice cream.
 AKA Heaven/Euphoria/Summer in a bowl.

 The Best Easy Berry Cobbler That’s Actually Healthy